AndresF-SanchezG/postgres-challenge2/README.md

-# Build a Celestial Bodies Database
+# World Cup Database

-For this project, you will build a database of celestial bodies using PostgreSQL.
+For this project, you will create a Bash script that enters information from World Cup games into PostgreSQL, then query the database for useful statistics.

 # Targets
 - You should create a database named universe.